nicksiv/jitterbug/content/blog/381DaysInLinux.md

 And then I've had an epiphany: What if I could completely redesign my work-flow and choose my tools again?
 That was a bit time consuming, but I'm just a home user, not a business.
 I made the conscious effort.
 And eventually it worked.
 Not because Linux came to me, but because I went to it.
 I shifted my world for it.
 Open source software worth it.

-So to all of you out there who face the same problem, this is my advice: Don't expect to work with exactly the same way.
-Think a little different, invest a bit and the change will be inevitable.

-And of course take regular backups of your installations because if you break it you will feel lost and head back to Windows...